tametsi/adnexos/docs/self-hosting.md

 ### Manual Setup (not recommended)

 Get yourself the code from a [release](https://github.com/tametsi/adnexos/releases).
 Make sure you got Node.js LTS, pnpm and a supported Go version installed.
-Perform the following commands in your terminal:
+Execute the following commands in your terminal:

 ```bash
 # build frontend